Just Research: A Podcast - Season 1

 The creation of this library was a collaborative project.
 We are grateful to student research assistants Hannah Belec, Katja Buchholz, and Jamie Nienhuysen for their work on this project.

-History in the Hot Seat is a Knowledge Synthesis Grant funded by Social Sciences and HUmanities Research Council (SSHRC) in partnership with Canadian Heritage, Genome Canada, and UK Research and Innovation’s Arts and Humanities Research Council (UKRI-AHRC) that aimed to mobilize, examine and synthesize social sciences and humanities research on Evolving Narratives of Cultures and Histories.
+History in the Hot Seat is a Knowledge Synthesis Grant funded by Social Sciences and Humanities Research Council (SSHRC) in partnership with Canadian Heritage, Genome Canada, and UK Research and Innovation’s Arts and Humanities Research Council (UKRI-AHRC) that aimed to mobilize, examine and synthesize social sciences and humanities research on Evolving Narratives of Cultures and Histories.
 To learn more about History in the Hot Seat, visit https://chrr.info/current-projects-2/past-projects/history-in-the-hot-seat-the-teaching-and-knowing-of-canadas-past/.

 Missing the Bus Zotero Library